Skip to main content

 }

-Notice that we are not registering the datasource properties explicitly anymore.
+Notice that we’re not registering the datasource properties explicitly anymore.

-The @ServiceConnection support not only works for relational databases, but also many other commonly used dependencies like Kafka, RabbitMQ, Redis, MongoDB, ElasticSearch, Neo4j etc. For the complete list of supporting services see the official documentation.
+The @ServiceConnection support not only works for relational databases but also many other commonly used dependencies like Kafka, RabbitMQ, Redis, MongoDB, ElasticSearch, and Neo4j.
+For the complete list of supporting services, see the official documentation.

-You can also define all your Container dependencies in one TestConfiguration class and import it in your integration tests.
+You can also define all your container dependencies in one TestConfiguration class and import it into your integration tests.

-For example, let’s say you are using Postgres and Kafka in your application.
-Then you can create a class called ContainersConfig as follows:
+For example, let’s say you’re using Postgres and Kafka in your application.
+You can then create a class called ContainersConfig as follows:

 @TestConfiguration(proxyBeanMethods = false)